-- Relief on the transfer of assets between associated companies, where either company owns 90% or more of the other company, or where a third company owns 90% or more of both associated companies (conditions apply). - Remission of 50% of stamp duty chargeable on the instrument of transfer of immovable property operating as voluntary disposition between parent and child.
-Exemption for instruments of transfer of immovable property operating as voluntary disposition between husband and wife. - Remission of stamp duty chargeable on any instrument of transfer for the purchase of the first unit of residential property the value of which is not more than RM500,000 by a Malaysian citizen.
+Relief on the transfer of assets between associated companies, where either company owns 90% or more of the other company, or where a third company owns 90% or more of both associated companies (conditions apply).

-The remission is applicable to sale and purchase agreements executed from 1
+- Remission of 50% of stamp duty chargeable on the instrument of transfer of immovable property operating as voluntary disposition between parent and child and vice versa.
+However, for real property transfers executed from 1 January 2020, the 50% stamp duty remission is restricted to Malaysian citizens only. - Exemption for instruments of transfer of immovable property operating as voluntary disposition between husband and wife. - Remission of stamp duty chargeable on any instrument of transfer for the purchase of the first unit of residential property the value of which is not more than RM500,000 by a Malaysian citizen.

-January 2017 to 31 December 2018:
+The remission is applicable to sale and purchase agreements executed from 1 January 2017 to 31 December 2018: